schets/schets.github.io/_posts/2014-3-3-Hello-World.md

 #Free Lists#
 [Free lists](https://en.wikipedia.org/wiki/Free_list) are one of the most convinient methods of creating an allocator, and are pretty easy to implement.
 They're used in some of the most common allocators used today, including [ptmalloc (glibc malloc)](http://code.woboq.org/userspace/glibc/malloc), [jemalloc](http://www.canonware.com/jemalloc/) and [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), as well as in many [specialized allocators](http://gameprogrammingpatterns.com/object-pool.html).

-The basic idea behind a free list is that one stores a linked list of open memory chunks that acts as a stack for allocating (popping a chunk) and freeing (pushing a chunk).
-For our purposes, this data structure will resemble
+The basic idea behind a free list is that one stores a linked list of open memory chunks that acts as a stack for allocating and freeing.
+For our purposes, the memory chunk layout will resemble

 ```C
 struct free_list_chunk {